rexrainbow/phaser3-rex-notes/docs/docs/dynamictext.md

 ### Minimun size

-Resize to minimun size for showing all visible characters.
+Resize to minimun size to show all visible characters.

 ```javascript
 txt.setToMinSize();